observablehq/inputs/README.md

 <img src="./img/search.png" alt="A Search input over a tabular dataset of athletes" width="640">

 The Search input allows freeform full-text search of a tabular dataset using a simple (but extensible) query parser.
 It is often used in conjunction with a [Table](#Table).
+The value of the input is an array of elements from the iterable *data* that match the current search query.
+If the query is currently empty, the search input’s value is all elements in *data*.

 The available *options* are:

 * *label* - a label; either a string or an HTML element.
 * *query* - the initial search query; defaults to the empty string.
 * *placeholder* -
-* *columns* - the list of columns (or property names) that contain text to search.
-Defaults to data.columns, which makes it work out of the box with csv data obtained from d3-array or observable’s FileAttachement's csv method.
+* *columns* - an array of columns (property names) to search; defaults to *data*.columns.
+If not defined, all properties in each object in *data* will be searched.
 * *format* - a format function, receives the number of results when a query is entered; by default returns “{n} results”.
 * *spellcheck* - whether to activate the browser’s spell-checker.
 * *filter* - the filter factory: a function that receives the query and returns a filter.
 * *style* - additional styles as a {key: value} object.

-<a name="search_filter_query" href="#search_filter_query">#</a> <i>filter(query)</i> is passed the data value and index to test, and must return a truthy value for those that match the query.

-The default filter splits the query into non-empty tokens, and checks that each of the tokens matches the beginning of at least one string in the data’s columns, in a case-insensitive way.
-In other words, the default search for "Hello, world" will match "Worldwide hello services", and will not match "Hello".
+If specified, the function returned by *filter* is passed each element from *data*, along with its index, and returns a truthy value if the given element matches the query.
+The default filter splits the current query into space-separated tokens, and checks that each token matches the beginning of at least one string in the data’s columns, case-insensitive.
+For example, the query [Hello, world] will match the string “Worldwide hello services” but not “Hello”.

 <a name="Select" href="#Select">#</a> <b>Select</b>(<i>data</i>, <i>options</i>) · [Source](./src/select.js)